-So how do we get from "I don't want them to think I'm only in it for the money" to "this is a great job, but I'm great too — I deserve to get paid what I'm worth"?
+Therefore, it's no surprise that many folks are too intimidated to negotiate.
+So how do we get from "I don't want them to think I'm only in it for the money" to "This is a great job, but I'm great too — I deserve to get paid what I'm worth"?

 One thing I've found to be simple but effective — always maintain a list of professional achievements or career wins.